Dr. Amy Lopez

 rrodriguez@peteygreene.org

-Raymond "Ray" Rodriguez, DC's Division Manager of the Petey Greene Program, is a dedicated professional with 10+ years of specialized experience working with at-risk populations while encouraging self-direction.
+Raymond "Ray" Rodriguez, DC's Program Manager - Facility Programs of the Petey Greene Program, is a dedicated professional with 10+ years of specialized experience working with at-risk populations while encouraging self-direction.
 His focus over the recent years has been juvenile/prison reform as well as education reform inside of secured settings.
 In addition, he is eager to gain state-level experience at shaping systems and policies and would love to contribute to existing initiatives, help design and build new efforts while supporting the PGP team wherever he is needed.
 Developing extensive experience working with youth offenders has helped him become a strong troubleshooter in intense and demanding environments.

 Ray holds an Associates degree in General Studies from Howard Community College, a Bachelor's degree in Public Health from the University of Maryland and will obtain his Master's degree in Public Policy & Administration from the University of Maryland by December 2023.